mkenlo/BlogPoetry/README.md

 # mk-blogpoetry

-This project is a website build using GoogleCloud Platform Python
+This project is a website build using GoogleCloud Platform Python.
+It is blog poetry

 # Technologies
-  1. Python
+- Python
-  2. App Engine
+- App Engine
-  3. Html/css
+- Html/css

 # SetUp
-  1. Install Python
+- Install Python
-  2. Install Google App Engine Launcher
+- Install Google App Engine Launcher

 # Run Project
-  1. Clone this repo
+- Clone this repo
-  2. <code>cd</code> to this repo
-  3. Run command <code>dev_appserver.py</code>
+- Open the clone folder into Google App Engine Launcher
+- Select project and click the <code>Run</code> button
+- Visit the application on your browser at http://localhost:8080/